Tanakagi/Azure-Projects-/README.md

-# Hello, this is Tanaka-
+# Hello, this is Tanaka Asande Mlambo
 This Repository showcases the multiple Azure projects that I have done over time.

 <h2>👨‍💻 Azure Projects:</h2>